Challenge: Create a user-genre projection

 Return user name and their list of similar users

-This simple query now returns each user along with all the users who have similar tastes in genre.
+This query returns each user along with the users who share their genre preferences.

 Check your understanding